MiriamLL/MiriamLL/README.md

 My name is Miriam Lerma

 - 🔭 I’m currently working at DDA (Dachverband Deutscher Avifaunisten)
-- 🔭 I´m teaching R and Rmd
+- 🔭 I´m open for hire for freelance data analysis
 - 🔭 Im collaborating with seabird research projects
 - 🌱 I’m sharing functions in new packages
 - 👯 I’m looking to collaborate with research projects in LatinAmerica